vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 ## Install NebulaGraph Analytics

 1. Install the NebulaGraph Analytics.
+When installing a cluster of multiple NebulaGraph Analytics on multiple nodes, you need to install NebulaGraph Analytics to the same path and set up SSH-free login between nodes.

   ```
   sudo rpm -ivh <analytics_package_name> --prefix <install_path>